steineggerlab/Metabuli/README.md

 * Options
   --threads : The number of threads used (all by default) --max-ram : The maximum RAM usage.
-(128 GiB by default) --accession-level : Set 1 to creat a DB for accession level classification (0 by default).
+(128 GiB by default) --accession-level : Set 1 to create a DB for accession level classification (0 by default).
   --make-library : Make species library for faster execution (1 by default).
   --new-taxa : List of new taxa to be added.
 ```